sonata-nfv/tng-sdk-validation/README.md

 `tng-sdk-validation` can be used through the CLI, as service  or as a micro-service running inside a docker container.

+## Dependencies

+* This tool has been designed to be executed in Linux system and Python 3.6 or higher.

+* It is necessary to install [tng-sdk-project](https://github.com/sonata-nfv/tng-sdk-project) first as *tng-sdk-validation* depends on it.
+Please follow the instructions provided in the Readme file to install it.

 ## Installation

-This tool has been designed to be executed in Linux system and Python 3.6 or higher.

-1. It is necessary to install [tng-sdk-project](https://github.com/sonata-nfv/tng-sdk-project) first as *tng-sdk-validation* depends on it.
-Please follow the instructions provided in the Readme file to install it.

-2. Clone the master branch of this repository and access the directory.
+1. Clone the master branch of this repository and access the directory.

-3. Then install the Python dependencies.
+2. Then install the Python dependencies defined in requierements file.
 ```bash
 $ pip3 install requirements.txt
 ```
-4. The last step is to install *tng-sdk-validation*
+3. The last step is to install *tng-sdk-validation* tool.
 ```bash
 $ python3 setup.py install
 ```
-5. Once installed the command `tng-sdk-validate` should be available in your Linux system.
+4. Once installed, the command `tng-sdk-validate` should be available in your Linux system.

 ## Usage